-Guidelines for Geotechnical Site Investigation for Residential Building Consents in Hastings District (June 2019).
+Refer to the Geotechnical Site Investigation Guidelines for Residential Building Consents (June 2019), section 7.3.1.

 The guidelines were developed with input from a panel of geotechnical engineering experts appointed by the Council.
-The guidelines were revised and finalised in December 2018 following a process of public consultation.
-Council is now in the process of contacting all submitters to the draft document advising the guidelines have been updated.
+The guidelines were revised and finalised in June 2019 following a process of public consultation.

 Interactive GNS liquefaction indicator maps are available through the Hawke's Bay Emergency Management Group website.